Kortemme-Lab/coupled_moves-tutorial/README.rst

 Analysis
 --------

 Normally, you would run coupled_moves 20+ times, with many trials, for a single set of inputs in order to generate enough evaluated sequences for informative output.
 In the interest of time, we have set ``run.py`` to create only a few output structures and run for only a few trials.
-You can proceed with the rest of the activity by extracting ``tar -xf example_output.tgz`` in the current folder.
+Instead of analyzing the output generated in ``output``, you should proceed with the rest of the activity by extracting ``tar -xf example_output.tgz`` in the current folder (if the folder ``example_output`` does not already exist).

 Python analysis
 ^^^^^^^^^^^^^^^

-Three Python packages are required in order to run the analysis, and can be installed via pip: ``pip install numpy cogent weblogo``
+Three Python packages are required in order to run the analysis, and can be installed via pip: ``pip install numpy cogent weblogo`` (they are already installed if you are using the tutorial virtual machine).

 Run the analysis script as follows: